Emma Swan: Seasons 3 & 4

 After Emma and Hook are dragged into Zelena's time portal, she accepts Storybrooke as her home, regaining her magic to re-open the portal to the present where she begins a relationship with Hook.
 However, unaware to her, she also brings a previously deceased Maid Marian to the future which ruins Regina's happiness, having not heeded the warning of messing with the past.
 Elsa, who was trapped in an urn, was also brought to Storybrooke by the time portal.
 While working with Elsa, who helps Emma to finally embrace and control her powers, Emma helps her new friend find her sister and return home while balancing the threat of the Snow Queen, who turns out to have been one of Emma's foster mothers, against her friends and family.
 After a period of peace, Emma begins to help Regina on her quest to find the Author of Henry's book.
 Cruella De Vil and Ursula soon come into town resurrecting Maleficent and working with Rumplestiltskin to find the very same author, intent on giving villains their happy endings.
 After Cruella De Vil threatens to kill Henry, Emma kills her, soon after learning of her parents' actions of removing Emma's potential for darkness by putting black magic within Maleficent's daughter and Emma's childhood friend Lily.
 She also learns that her entire life is controlled by destiny.
-After Emma returns to town, with the encouragement from Hook, she chooses to forgive her parents and let go of her anger.
+After Emma returns to town, with the encouragement from Hook, she chooses to forgive, apologizes to her parents for how she unjustly mistreated them, and let go of her anger.
+But little did she know it or bothered to, but the author was the one who made her parents hurt Maleficent and Lily under the writing of his pen in order to hurt both because he foolishly believed they and real heroes represent his bad bosses from his past.
 In moments before the finale, Emma is able to finally let her walls down and tells Hook she loves him.
 Emma then chooses to sacrifice herself for the town of Storybrooke, asking her parents and Hook to save her, she voluntarily plunges the dagger into the Darkness, transforming into the new Dark One.